rust-lang/book/src/ch17-05-traits-for-async.md

 > fn next(&mut self) -> Next<'_, Self> where Self: Unpin;
 > ```
 >
-> That `Next` type is just a simple `struct` which implements `Future` and gives
+> That `Next` type is a `struct` which implements `Future` and gives a way to
-> a way to name the lifetime of the reference to `self` with `Next<'_, Self>`,
+> name the lifetime of the reference to `self` with `Next<'_, Self>`, so that
-> so that `await` can work with this!
+> `await` can work with this method!

-The `StreamExt` trait is also the home of all the interesting methods available to use with streams. `StreamExt` is automatically implemented for every type which implements `Stream`, but they are separated out so that the community can iterate on the foundational trait distinctly from the convenience APIs.
+The `StreamExt` trait is also the home of all the interesting methods available to use with streams. `StreamExt` is automatically implemented for every type which implements `Stream`, but these traits are defined separately so that the community can iterate on the foundational trait distinctly from the convenience APIs.

 In the version of `StreamExt` used in the `trpl` crate, the trait not only defines the `next` method, it also supplies an implementation of `next`, which